i6mi6/react-native-parallax-scroll-view/README.md

 ## Changelog

+### 0.17.2

+- Adds optional `fadeOutForeground` property that can be set to false to disable fading out of the foreground.

 ### 0.17.1

 - **Breaking:** `renderParallaxHeader` is now `renderForeground`, and now scrolls with the same speed as scroll content.